-- 7. Coordinate with the Prince William County Health District and the Virginia Department of Environmental Quality when identifying critical groundwater areas. - 8.
-Develop a Wellhead Protection Program-utilizing procedural guidelines and information available from the U.S. Environmental Protection Agency and the Virginia Ground Water Protection Steering Committee-to protect or improve the groundwater quality of Prince William County. - 9.
-Identify critical groundwater and groundwater recharge areas throughout the County, as well as the developments that abut or are located within those areas.
-Once these areas have been identified, require applicants for rezonings, special use permits and/or Comprehensive Plan amendments-where appropriate-to consider this information. - 10.
-Under existing laws and regulations, require industries and utilities to monitor and report chemical leaks. - 11.
-Locate non-residential activities that use, store, or manufacture significant quantities of toxic substances away from the County's water bodies and critical groundwater areas. - 12.
-Encourage the use of semi-pervious or pervious surfaces where appropriate. - 13.
-Promote the use of secondary containment storage tanks for petroleum products and other hazardous material. - 14.
-Encourage the minimum density/intensity of development-as reflected by the appropriate land use classification shown on the Long-Range Land Use Plan Map-around the shore of the reservoirs located in the County. - 15.
-Conduct a study to determine appropriate land use densities near the Occoquan Reservoir-the County's primary public water supply-and evaluate the option of creating an overlay district for the area.
-Cooperate with the Fairfax County Water Authority to ensure protection of this water supply source. - 16.
-Where not otherwise required as part of the Chesapeake Bay Preservation Act for designated Resource Protection Areas (RPAs), require a minimum 100-foot setback from the shorelines of public water sources for development-related ground disturbance activities.
-Preclude disturbance activities on any area where contiguous slopes greater than 20 percent are adjacent to shorelines, and extend beyond the 100-foot setback. - 17.
-In cooperation with Fairfax County, evaluate the option of restricting-by ordinance-the use of internal combustion engines on the Occoquan Reservoir.
+- 8. Under existing laws and regulations, require industries and utilities to monitor and report chemical leaks. - 9.
+Locate non-residential activities that use, store, or manufacture significant quantities of toxic substances away from the County's water bodies and critical groundwater areas. - 10.
+Encourage the use of semi-pervious or pervious surfaces where appropriate for purpose of groundwater recharge in accordance with the Environment Chapter. - 11.
+Promote the use of secondary containment storage tanks for petroleum products and other hazardous material. - 12.
+Ensure the lowest allowable density/intensity of development as reflected by the appropriate land use classification shown on the Long-Range Land Use Plan Map around the shore of the reservoirs located in the County. - 13.
+Conduct a study and map the upper reaches of the Occoquan Reservoir the County's primary public water supply and evaluate the option of creating an overlay district for the area.
+Cooperate with the Fairfax County Water Authority to ensure protection of this water supply source. - 14.
+Where not otherwise required as part of the Chesapeake Bay Preservation Act for designated resource protection areas (RPAs), require a minimum 100-foot setback from the shorelines of public water sources for development-related ground disturbance activities.
+Preclude disturbance activities on any area where contiguous slopes greater than 20 percent are adjacent to shorelines, and extend beyond the 100-foot setback. - 15.
+In cooperation with Fairfax County, evaluate the option of restricting by ordinance the use of internal combustion engines on the Occoquan Reservoir. - 16.
+Utilize Existing and Projected Potable Water Facilities Map (Figure 1) to identify the general or approximate location, character, and extent of the features shown thereon.
+Such features shall be planned, sited, and buffered in a manner so as to provide compatibility with surrounding existing and planned land uses, and shall meet the appropriate policies and action strategies of the Long-Range Land Use Plan.